njwardhan/crypto-emojis/README.md

 ## About

-This project is an implementation of [OpenZeppelin's ERC-721 token standard](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721) that allows the user to mint emojis (or combination of emojis) as Non-Fungible Tokens (NFTs) on Ethereum's [Rinkeby test network](https://www.rinkeby.io/#stats).
+This project is an implementation of [OpenZeppelin's ERC-721 token standard](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721) that allows the user to mint emojis (or combination of emojis) as Non-Fungible Tokens (NFTs) on Ethereum's [Goerli test network](https://goerli.net/).

 NOTE: The tokens get minted **from** the minter's (user's) address and **to** the contract address.
 No further ownership transfer takes place.